Samsung/tizen-docs/docs/application/dotnet/guides/opentk/window-of-opentk.md

 ## Input Event

-In some app scenario, you want to do some actions while an app user inputs something.
-To do this, you can add event hander on the input event of `Window`.
-Also, you can use **key** and **mouse** event using `Window` of OpenTK if a device supports both of them.
+There are app scenarios, where you want to do some actions while the app user inputs something.
+In this scenario, you can add an event handler on the input event of `Window`.
+Also, you can use **key** or **mouse** event using `Window` of OpenTK if your device supports them.
+For example, if your device supports remote controller then you can use **key** event; if your device supports mouse then you can use **mouse** event.

 The following is the sample code:
 ```C#